All Episodes

 And as I got older, I began to realize that's just not the case.

-Why aren't they vetted for intelligence, a working knowledge of the Constitution, the meaning of the words in the Constitution and why they were going to be able to do that?
+Why aren't they vetted for intelligence, a working knowledge of the Constitution, the meaning of the words in the Constitution and why they were the economy?

-You know, you you don't have to like Donald Trump's speech on January 6th, but he did he did say for people that that they're gonna march peacefully and patriotically so their voices can be heard.
+You know, you don't have to like Donald Trump's speech on January 6th, but he did say for people that they're going to march peacefully and patriotically so their voices can be heard.

 But the committee will say, well, he didn't call up the troops that day.